storj/docs/app/dcs/third-party-tools/iconik/page.md

 ### Confirmation of Success

-A pop-up window confirms that your storage was created successfully with a green checkmark next to "Access credentials" and "Permissions on the storage".&#x20;
+A pop-up window confirms that your storage was created successfully with a green checkmark next to "Access credentials" and "Permissions on the storage".

 Click Close to exit, or Edit to make changes to your storage credentials.